 SWEET – SWiss Energy research for the Energy Transition – is a funding programme of the Swiss Federal Office of Energy SFOE.
 SWEET’s purpose is to accelerate innovations that are key to implementing Switzerland’s Energy Strategy 2050 and achieving the country’s climate goals.

 The programme was launched in early 2021.
-The final research projects are due to be completed in 2032.
+The funding programme runs until 2032.
 In each call, research proposals can be submitted on pre-defined research challenges.
 Consortia from different universities, other higher education institutions and public or private-sector partners may apply.

 SWEET Überblick SWEET - Grafik 1 e